Danahirmt/multi-sensor-ml-dataset-pipeline/docs/ONE-PAGER.md

 - **Efficient.** Point clouds are stored as raw float32 `[N,4]`; images are JPEG; pairing is done once during build time.
 - **Low complexity.** No custom container formats or heavy dependencies are required for training.
 - **Quality & validation.** Configuration is YAML-driven and a validator checks `samples.json`, file presence, decodability (image/LiDAR), and calib/pose consistency.
-- **Scales cleanly.** The optional Parquet manifest provides fast global filtering (PyArrow/Polars/Spark) without changing the per-scene training layout.
+- **Scales cleanly.** The format supports training directly from per-scene folders, and an optional Parquet manifest (`manifest.parquet`) enables fast global filtering or analytics (e.g., with PyArrow or Polars) — without modifying the training layout.

 ### What the builder actually does (`02_build_dataset.py`)
 1. **Reads config & chunk manifest** (`configs/build_dataset.yaml`, `out/chunks_demo.json`).